CorradoMotta/Remote-Sensing-analysis/README.md

-# Sentinel-OLCI-analysis
+# Remote sensing analysis

-Set of scripts and notebooks to perform some simple analysis over Sentinel-3 OLCI products.
+Set of scripts and notebooks to perform some simple analysis over passive remote sensing products such as Satellite images or active remote sensing products such as Sonars.